chess254/stock2shop-task/README.md

     }
 ```

-- This is the response when a product is posted with sku value that violates the unique constraint (i.e an sku value that already exists in the database)
+- The following is the response when a product is posted with sku value that violates the unique constraint (i.e an sku value that already exists in the database)
-- - response HTTP status: 400 BAD REQUEST
+- response HTTP status: 400 BAD REQUEST
 ```
     {
         "sku": [